How to buy fruit when it's fresh and seasonal

-I'm having such an amazing odyssey this fall, then I just wanted to tell you about what I'm doing.
+I'm having such an amazing odyssey this fall that I just wanted to tell you about what I'm doing.
 I'm learning a lot about how to buy fruit from the locals on this tropical island where I am currently living.

 This winter snowbird season 2015-16 I am spending on the Spanish island Tenerife.
 The weather is great!
 But the real reason I stay there is for the wine and fresh fruits and vegetables.
 I have been here for more than a month now.
 But I haven´t visited one of the outdoor farmers´ markets yet.
 It´s a bit embarrassing, as one of them is only 2 km from our house.